 ♦ Government guidance on ‘Teaching Online Safety in Schools’ -

 ♦ The Woking High School SEND Department

 ♦ The Woking High School Student Voice Community

-Aspire to Be Day takes place once every half term, resulting in six taking place each year.
-Any Aspire to Be Day will feature the collapse of the normal school timetable, and provide opportunities for students to broaden their horizons and support their personal development.
+Fest Days are a celebration of ‘Community’ and they take place once per term, resulting in three taking place each year.
+Winter Fest, Spring Fest and Summer Fest feature the collapse of the normal school timetable, and provide opportunities for students to broaden their horizons and support their personal development.

 Recent activities have included:

 ♦ Theatre performances from ‘Peer Productions’ and ‘The Guildford Shakespeare Company’